 Charly hates the supervisors Nemur and Strauss for their arrogance, their bossiness, and tendency to put down their subordinates—even though they pioneered the very surgical techniques that revitalized Charly!
 He realizes they only did it for the glory of another professional achievement.
 They care little for him as a person.
 Charly is only an asset, like the laboratory mice.

 Perceptive high school intellectuals will realize a few things about Charly that apply to them, too.
 Although Charly becomes a genius in middle-age, he remains a child at heart—an innocent.
 He cannot see the motives or character of high-achieving adults except in a negative light.
 In terms of personal orientation, he can only see adulthood as foreign territory—like Holden Caulfield!
-And of course, we had all read The Catcher in the Rye and remembered Holden's haranguing Sally Hayes about "phony" grown-ups.
+And of course, all of us intellectuals had read The Catcher in the Rye and remembered Holden haranguing Sally Hayes about "phony" grown-ups.

 Charly interrogates his medical supervisors vindictively: how much do they know about anything?

 I found out.

 Physics: nothing beyond the quantum theory of fields.

 Geology: nothing about geomorphology or stratigraphy. . . .

 Little in mathematics beyong the elementary level of calculus of variations. . . .

 I slipped away to walk and think this out.
 Frauds—both of them.

 One of the junior scientists listens to Charly run down his supervisors, and he tries to help Charly understand the plight of professionals.
 The angry vitality of the dialogue in this book left an indelible impression on us high school intellectuals—still under the influence of Holden Caulfield: